Artillery, Chemical Training (ACT)

 Scope of Work

-- Opportunity Type: Sources Sought (Market Research)
+- Opportunity Type: Sources Sought / Market Research

-- Anticipated PoP: 12-month base period + four 1-year option periods, starting Q1 2027.
+- Anticipated Period of Performance: 12-month base period + four 1-year option periods, beginning Q1 2027.

-Important Notes
+Additional Notes